wannahappyaroundme/American-Football-Field-Tracker/README.md

      - Confidence score from YOLO (e.g., "0.87")
    - Uses thick, colored rectangles for clear visibility

-2. **Top-Down Tactical Map**:
+2. **Top-Down Tactical Map** (Persistent Mode):
    - Starts with the field template (green field with yard lines)
+   - **Persistent Dots**: Unlike traditional frame-by-frame rendering, dots are accumulated and remain visible
    - For each player, draws a colored circle at their transformed position
    - Circle color matches their team classification
    - Includes a thin black border around each circle for clarity
+   - **No Blinking**: Dots stay on screen, creating a trail of player movements
+   - **Gradual Fade**: Old dots slowly fade (alpha = 0.98) to prevent overcrowding while maintaining recent movement history
+   - **Formation Analysis**: Persistent display allows clear visualization of player paths and formation changes over time
+   - Includes player ID numbers next to each dot for tracking individual players

 3. **Side-by-Side Composition**:
    - Resizes the tactical map to match the height of the original frame